 How is the Zoo governed?

 The Saint Louis Zoo is legally classified as a tax-supported political subdistrict of the State of Missouri.
 Essentially, the Zoo is a government agency and has restrictions on how it raises and spends money.
-The Zoo has created a nonprofit partner to allow it to accomplish certain tasks and activities that will help to ensure the Zoo remains successful.
-Thus, the Zoo is governed and supported by two organizations:
+The Zoo also has a nonprofit partner, the Saint Louis Zoo Association, dedicated to raising funds in support of the Zoo's mission.

 The Association is a private nonprofit organization whose volunteer board is made up of business and community leaders.
-They work with the Zoo to provide leadership for fundraising, conservation education, programming, facilities, government relations and special events.
+They work with the Zoo to provide leadership for fundraising, and they support conservation education, programming, facilities, government relations and special events.

 Saint Louis Zoo Executive Staff

-- Jeffrey P. Bonner, Ph.D.
-Dana Brown President & CEO
+- Dwight Scott, Dana Brown President & CEO

-- David McGuire, AIA Vice President, Architecture & Planning
+- David McGuire, AIA, William Bernoudy Vice President, Architecture & Planning & Chief Architect

 - Jim Madison, Vice President, Business Operations